-In addition to the physical security mechanisms noted above, the Encryptor performs both power-up and conditional self tests to verify the integrity and correct operational functioning of the cryptographic module.
+In addition to the physical security mechanisms noted in 2.6, the encryptor performs both power-up and conditional self tests to verify the integrity and correct operational functioning of the cryptographic module.
 If the system fails a self test, it transitions to an error state and blocks all traffic on the data ports.
-Table 13 summarizes the system self tests.
+Table 2.7-1 summarizes the system self tests.

-Crypto officers can run the power-up self-test on demand by issuing a reboot command.
+Crypto Officers can run the power-up self-test on demand by issuing a reboot command.
 An operator with physical access to the device can also run the power-up self-test on demand by cycling the power to the module.
-Rebooting or power cycling the module causes the keys securing the connection to be reestablished after communications are restored.
+Rebooting or power cycling the module causes the keys securing the connections to be reestablished after communications are restored.